sxkochetkov/retail-product-catalog/README.md

 To minimize environment set up, I am using just Maven.
 For simplicity of packaging/installation I am shipping the application as one bundle (React as frontend inside Spring Boot) with help of `frontend-maven-plugin`.
 More information is here: https://github.com/eirslett/frontend-maven-plugin

-*Note: My original intention was to have one repository for both frontend and backend and package application as one bucket for simplicity but sincde git hub doesn't allow to have both (probably it is considering fronend as submodule), I commited frontend in separted [repository](https://github.com/sxkochetkov/product-catalog-frontend), so the content of frontedn repo needs to be copied into `src\main\product-catalog-frontend` directory.
-Fronend maven plugin will do the rest of npm commands.
+*Note: My original intention was to have one repository for both frontend and backend and package application as one bucket for simplicity but if for some reason it doesn't work, alternatively, I commited the frontend in separted [repository](https://github.com/sxkochetkov/product-catalog-frontend), so the content of frontend repo can be copied into `src\main\product-catalog-frontend` directory.
+Frontend maven plugin will do the rest of npm commands.

 For Search bar ideas I use code samples from here: https://github.com/CodeCompleteYT/react-search-bar